-After the Cedar Island portage around the McKay Chutes, it is a pleasant 2.5 kilometer paddle to the next portage.
-Islands all around – the gps device was consulted once or twice to make sure we were still on course!
+After the Cedar Island portage around the McKay Chutes, it is a pleasant 2.5-kilometer paddle to the next portage.
+Islands all around – the GPS device was consulted once or twice to make sure we were still on course!
 Had we turned to the right we would have entered the Main Channel.
-On the map below the route to the Middle Channel runs across the page from left to right and at the east end of Sullivan Island it also crosses into Quebec territory.
+On the map below the route to the Middle Channel runs across the page from left to right and, at the east end of Sullivan Island, it also crosses into Quebec territory.
 We’d stay on the Quebec side almost all the way down to Portage du Fort.

 Iron Ring – is it considered the top of S Curve? – came up next.
 We pulled out just above the rapids on river left and scampered up the bank to find the portage trail.
 150 meters and thirty minutes later we were looking back at the bottom of the rapids.

 Some of that time was spent refilling our water bottle and taking a brief gorp break.
 We also had some entertainment before we got to the portage.
-Three Esprit Rafting/Wilderness Tour rafts were coming down river and we watched them float effortlessly down the first chute you see a few pix below.
+Three Esprit Rafting/Wilderness Tour rafts were coming down the river and we watched them float effortlessly down the first chute you see a few pix below.

 Then it was time to do the carry.
 The trail is in pretty good shape with only a bit of deadfall to deal with.
 Soon we were on our way to the next set of rapids – the topo map calls it Chute a Desjardins but the local Anglophone rafters call it “Butterfly” – 500 meters away.

 We watched the Esprit Rafting group do some body surfing down the chute here for a minute or two.
 Then it was time to knock off a pretty short portage.
-We were moving on while the rafters were still playing – and maybe having a snack break up river.
-While we had portaged “Butterfly” on river right the rafters were obviously using a trail on river left to get from their rafts up to the top of the chute before they body surfed back down.
+We were moving on while the rafters were still playing – and maybe having a snack break up the river.
+While we had portaged “Butterfly” on river right the rafters were obviously using a trail on river left to get from their rafts up to the top of the chute before they body-surfed back down.
 It would be an optional portage route for paddlers.

-The stats on the gps track tell us that it took us fifteen minutes to do this short portage.
+The stats on the GPS track tell us that it took us fifteen minutes to do this short portage.
 It was now after 5 p.m. and we were getting a bit tired.
 Still to come – one more portage and then at the end of it a place to pitch our tent thanks to Esprit Rafting’s helping hand.
 As we approached Chenal Letts the rafters came floating by, their body surfing diversion done.

 After they zipped by we got back to the problem at hand.
 This was the one portage whose details we could not remember.
-First we went over to the island on river left, thinking there might be a portage there.
+First, we went over to the island on river right, thinking there might be a portage there.
 No such luck – just impenetrable bush.
 Then we paddled over to the other side and I recalled Jim saying something about a dry creek and how we should follow it along until we came to the portage trail.
-Well, here was a creek.
+Well, here was a creek!
 Okay, it wasn’t dry but maybe it was what he was talking about?
 Down we went – about 15 meters.
 Clearly a bad choice.
 The description definitely did not fit.
 We backtracked to the top of the rapids.